Haygreev22/Prediction-analysis-on-salary-growth/README.md

 Jupyter Notebook

-Python libraries: pandas, seaborn, matplotlib, sklearn,
+Python libraries: pandas, matplotlib, sklearn,

 # Conclusion
 We have drawn many interesting inferences from the dataset employee_dataset; here’s a summary of the few of them